lee-lindley/git_set_last_mod_date/README.md

 ## git_set_last_mod_date.pl

-The script implements the solution, updating all files found in the git log in non-merge commits.
+The script implements the solution, updating all files found in the git log in non-merge commits where the existing last modification time does not match the commit log record time.
-It uses the *utime* Perl command to set the last modification date to match the commit log record time.
+It uses the *utime* Perl function to set the last modification date.

-The script also (gratuitously) updates permissions on  \*.pl and \*.sh files to 0755, but only the files that are also in the git log for which it updates the last modification time.
-You might prefer to comment that out.
+The script may also update permissions on  \*.pl and \*.sh files to 0755, but only the files that are also in the git log for which it updates the last modification time.
+That command is commented out, but for a repository that is used as local accessories, it may be useful and likely doesn't hurt anything.

 ## Implementation